Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 - `A == B` is exactly the same as `A?.equals(B) ?: (B === null)` where `equals` is a valid operator function available in the current scope;
 - `A != B` is exactly the same as `!(A?.equals(B) ?: (B === null))` where `equals` is a valid operator function available in the current scope.

-> Note: `kotlin.Any` type has a built-in open operator member function `equals`, meaning there is always one available overloading candidate for any value equality expression.
+> Note: `kotlin.Any` type has a built-in open operator member function `equals`, meaning there is always only one available overloading candidate for any value equality expression.

 Value equality expressions always have type `kotlin.Boolean`.
 If the corresponding operator function `equals` has a different return type, it is a compile-time error.